 Ask a big question.
 Do I have a big dream that pairs with my goal?
 A big dream might be running a marathon or climbing Mt.
 Kilimanjaro, wiggling back into a closet full of clothes you love, cutting back on blood pressure medication, or playing games and sports energetically with your children.
 One word to the wise: if you can’t articulate a big dream, don’t get hung up on this step.
 You can still succeed in moving toward your goal through these other approaches.

 Pick your choice for change.
 Select a choice that feels like a sure bet.
 Do you want to eat healthier, stick to exercise, diet more effectively, ease stress?
 It’s best to concentrate on just one choice at a time.
-When a certain change fits into your life comfortably, you can then focus on the next change.
+When a certain change fits into your life comfortably, you can then focus on the next change, or you can do small changes, like eating less gradually and do easy training with yoga balls at home at first.

 Commit yourself.
 Make a written or verbal promise to yourself and one or two supporters you don’t want to let down: your partner or child, a teacher, doctor, boss, or friends.
 That will encourage you to slog through tough spots.
 Be explicit about the change you’ve chosen and why it matters to you.
 If it’s a step toward a bigger goal, include that, too.
 I’m making a commitment to my health by planning to take a mindful walk, two days a week.
 This is my first step to a bigger goal: doing a stress-reducing activity every day (and it helps me meet another goal: getting a half-hour of exercise every day).
 I want to do this because I sleep better, my mood improves, and I’m more patient with family and friends when I ease the stress in my life.